 The King Edward’s Horse second pattern headdress badge has been extensively copied.
 Copies were first noted by Laurence Archer in the 1970's and are referenced by Kipling and King.
 Thankfully the copies are relatively easy to distinguish from an original badge.
-The most commonly encountered copy is a die-struck badge in white metal with a slider or loops as shown in Figures 313-314.
-Figures 313-314: A copy of a King Edward’s Horse Other Ranks’ headdress badge in die-struck white metal with a rounded King’s Crown (KK 1508), variant Ausumus spelling and east-west lugs.
+The most commonly encountered copy is a die-struck badge in white metal with a slider or loops as shown in Figure 319.
+Figure 319: A copy of a King Edward’s Horse Other Ranks’ headdress badge in die-struck white metal with a rounded King’s Crown (KK 1508), variant Ausumus spelling and east-west lugs.

 The Australian War Memorial

-has a copy of the King Edward’s Horse headdress badge (KK 1507) which is in die-struck, white metal with a slider marked JR Gaunt and Sons.
+has a copy of the King Edward’s Horse headdress badge (KK 1507) i n its online collection which is in die-struck, white metal with a slider marked JR. GAUNT.LONDON in a large font.
+An example of a Gaunt marked copy of the KEH badge is shown in Figure 320.
 Frederick Wilkinson in his book 'Cavalry and Yeomanry Badges of the British Army 1914'

 Other copies of this badge can be found in die-struck, gilding metal and either lacking the voids around the central shield and within the Crown.
 On some gilding metal copies the voids in and around the crown look as if they have been drilled as they are circular holes rather than the irregular shaped voids on original badges.